Great Western Photographic Exhibition (BPE) is NOW open for entires – CLICK FOR MORE INFO

 Creative Editing

 Compositing and editing are important in digital media, showing what is creatively possible.
 Compositing is the process of combining different visual elements into a single picture, while editing involves changing and organising these elements to tell a story or convey a message.
-Together, they provide a smooth experience for viewers and expand the possibilities of creativity in visual storytelling.
+Together, they provide a smooth experience for viewers and

 Natural History Photography